wp-plugins/woo-widget-product-slideshow/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.0.5.1 =
+Upgrade now for full compatibility with WooCommerce Version 2.1 and WordPress version 3.8.1.
+Includes full backward compatibly with WooCommerce versions 2.0 to 2.0.20.

 = 1.0.5 =
 Major Upgrade – Full compatibility with WordPress version 3.8.0, WooCommerce 2.0.20 and backwards.
 Plus Mobile and Tablet display enhancement.